pesekt1/demo-webshop/README.md

 @Column(columnDefinition = "TEXT")

 If there are enum types in mysql database, change them to primitive types - like string, int...
+- The database was modified:
+    - table invoices: make string instead of enum status
+    - table product_rating: make int instead of enum rating There is a new dump file in sql folder

 - use Lombok to remove getters and setters from the code - @Getter, @Setter